Zamiell/stardew-valley/Min-Max_Guide.md

 * Harvest the Parsnips and make a note of how many you harvested.
 * (Do not claim the reward for the parsnip quest, since we want to stay at 0 gold.)
 * Water any remaining Mixed Seeds.
+* Chop 100 wood (for 2 crafting Scarecrows later on).
 * Clear the farm, make max Basic Fertilizer, hoe + fertilizer around 150-200 squares in preparation for tomorrow.
 * Put all clay + Geodes + fish in the shipping bin.
 * If a very unlucky day: